1) Schlitterbahn

 locations in Texas.
 This one in particular was originally

-1979, and is built along the cool spring-fed waters of the
+opened in 1979, and is built along the cool spring-fed waters of the

 Comal River.
 The park features tunnel slides with and